 COACH TRAINING & INFORMATION

-The NFHS Concussion Online Training Course MUST BE COMPLETED and the certificate printed and provided to the Safety Officer, Joe Hayes.
-Email: [email protected] or in person BEFORE a team manager or coach is allowed to begin practicing.
-For the Concussion Training go to this link: NFHSLearn.com
+All three training courses MUST BE COMPLETED and associated certificate of completion printed and provided to the EOLL Safety Officer, Heather Darr, via email at [email protected] BEFORE a team manager, coach, or volunteer is allowed to begin practicing.

 Coaching is as much a skill as bunting, sliding or throwing a curve ball.
 It must be learned, practiced and improved.